 - Legislative Research Unit - The Legislative Research Unit was established in 1937 as the chief general research agency for the Illinois General Assembly.
-Select Publications to access the following: County Data Book (7th Edition, 2013), 1970 Illinois Constitution Annotated for Legislators (4th Edition, 2005), How a Bill Becomes Law in Illinois, a flow chart presentation of the legislative process (also available in a Spanish version).
+Select Publications to access the following in PDF format: County Data Book (7th Edition, 2013), 1970 Illinois Constitution Annotated for Legislators (4th Edition, 2005), How a Bill Becomes Law in Illinois, a flow chart presentation of the legislative process (also available in a Spanish version).

 - First Reading - A newsletter for Illinois legislators, containing biographies of new legislators and summaries of important legislation.
 Also contains abstracts of reports filed with the General Assembly.
 Starts with Volume 14, No. 3 (June 2000).

 - Illinois Legislative History Research - Guide created by the John Marshall Law School.

 - Researching Legislative History - Document providing an overview of legislative history research, including how to obtain documents.
 Maintained by the ILGA Legislative Reference Bureau.

 Includes the Administrative and Statistical Summaries.
 Reports available for 2001 forward.

 - Opinions - See archive for cases filed since May 23, 1996.
 Also includes Workers' Compensation (2005 to present) Industrial Commission (1996 thru 2004).
 Subscribe for email notification of newly released court opinions.